What's a Cardiac Monitor?

 Implantable Loop Recorder

 A loop recorder tracks your heart’s rhythm for up to three years.
-Your doctor may recommend this option if other tests have not shown why you have symptoms like fainting or a fluttering or pounding heartbeat.
+Your doctor may recommend this option if other tests have not shown why you have symptoms like fainting, sensations, palpitations, or a fluttering or pounding heartbeat.

-During a minor procedure, your doctor will place the device under the skin of the chest.
-Ask your provider how to prepare and what to expect.
+During a minor procedure, your doctor will place the device under the skin of your chest.
+Ask your provider how to prepare and what to expect for this procedure.